winstxnhdw/rc15-hax/README.md

 ## Featured

 Have a funny video of you using this cheat that you are willing to share?
 Create a GIF and submit a pull request to this repository!
+Want to stay anonymous?
+PM me on my Telegram.

 <div align="center">
     <img src="resources/phantom.gif" />